gmedard/scale-out-computing-on-aws/docs/tutorials/reduce-compute-node-launch-time-with-custom-ami.md

 title: Import custom AMI to provision capacity faster
 ---

-By default, SOCA provision a vanilla AMI and install all required packages in ~3 to 5 minutes.
+By default, SOCA provisions a vanilla AMI and installs all required packages in ~3 to 5 minutes.
 If this cold time is not acceptable for your workload, you can [launch AlwaysOn instance](../../tutorials/launch-always-on-instances/) or pre-bake your AMI with all required libraries.

+Also see the Custom AMIs section to see how you can use preconfigured [EC2 Image Builder](../../Custom-AMIs/image-builder) pipelines to build custom AMIs.

 ### Step 1: Locate your base AMI